 - Be dressed accordingly.
 In winter, students should be dressed in warm winter clothing, hats, mittens and boots.

 Please remember, it is the responsibility of the parent/guardian or daycare provider to escort students to and from the bus stop.
+We urge parents and daycare providers to supervise students at the bus stops.
+Unsupervised students are the cause of many bus stop problems and complaints.

 - Arrive five minutes before their scheduled pick-up time.
+The school bus driver will not wait for late students.

 - Never accept rides from strangers, even though the student may have missed the bus.